 Chamber Orchestra begins 32nd season

-Performances featured in the concert include Mozart's "Concerto No. 4 in D Minor for Violin and Orchestra," Saint-Seans' "Trantelle," Debussy's "Petite Suite" and Wiener's "Fasching Overture, Humoreske for Small Orchestra, Op.
-5," according to a press release from Joe Cotton.
+According to a release from Joe Cotton, performances featured in the concert include Mozart's "Concerto No. 4 in D Minor for Violin and Orchestra," Saint-Seans' "Trantelle," Debussy's "Petite Suite" and Wiener's "Fasching Overture, Humoreske for Small Orchestra, Op.
+5."
 Tickets are $18 for adults and $5 for students and are available at the door or online.

 April will also see the combining of the Orchestra and the Prescott Chorale under the direction of Dennis Hauser.
 The groups will perform Brahms' "Alto Rhapsody."